intelsmartedgeons/docs/experience-kits/developer-experience-kit/developer-experience-kits-building-blocks.md

 ### Next

-The next section explains how to install the Intel® Smart Edge Open Developer Experience Kit.
+The next section explains how to install the Intel® Smart Edge Developer Experience Kit.